atlas77-lang/Atlas77/compiler/atlasc/README.md

   HIR.
   It also performs type checking, dead code elimination (WIP), and constant folding (WIP).
 - `atlas_macro`: Utilities macros for the atlas77 language.
-- `atlas_runtime`: Compiler runtime for the atlas77 language.
-Will run `comptime` expressions in the future.